 Environment Canada issues snowfall warning ahead of 'mammoth' winter storm

-Phillips describes the storm as "mammoth", as the Colorado low brings snow, freezing rain and ice pellets towards Ontario and Quebec.
+Phillips described the storm as "mammoth" as the Colorado low brings snow, freezing rain and ice pellets towards Ontario and Quebec.

-"It's really one of the largest I've ever seen and clearly it is slow moving," Phillips told CTV Morning Live Wednesday morning.

-The forecast calls for Ottawa to receive only snow, while Phillips says southwestern Ontario will be dealing with rain, ice pellets, freezing rain and snow.
+The snowfall warning stretches along the Highway 401 corridor from Belleville to the Ontario-Quebec border, with Environment Canada calling for 20 to 30 cm of snow for the Kingston, Brockville, Kemptville and Prescott, and up to 25 cm of snow in the Cornwall area.

 Ottawa has received 25 cm of snow since the start of November, including 12 cm last Sunday.